jo-twite/automation-interview-project/README.md

 ### Add unit tests for all helper functions

 Each helper function should have some unit tests to cover it's behavior.
-Unit tests should be use in a file with the same name as the one they are testing with an additional `.test`.
-So for `exercise.ts` the unit test file should be `exercise.test.ts`.
+Unit tests should be use in a file with the same name as the one they are testing with an additional `.spec`.
+So for `exercise.ts` the unit test file should be `exercise.spec.ts`.

 ⚠️ As this repository is divided into two parts, there is two command to launch the unit tests ⚠️: